Pyrography From A - Z

 Cooling the tip

-Sometimes it seems that your pen is too hot when you start burning, especially using a single temperature burner.
-Remember that each time you lift your pen off the wood it reheats so it will seem to be hotter than when you stopped & then start again.
+If it seems that your pen is too hot when you start burning that's normal.
+Remember that each time you lift your pen off the wood it reheats so it will seem to be hotter than when you stopped.
+Using the touch down & landing described above will help with the "dreaded blob" but here's some other techniques to use to cool tips down.

 When you are trying to create subtle shading tones it's very hard to control the temperature especially when you are just learning.
 Here are some things you can try before putting the tip on down on your project: